1. General Terms

 4.3.6.
 Other circumstances beyond our reasonable control.

 4.4.
 If on the day after the Supply Start Date, the Property is still being supplied by another supplier, we may agree another Supply Start Date.
-If your new Supply Start Date is more than thirty (30) days from the Commencement Date, we reserve the right to enter into another Agreement with you.
-The new Agreement will start on a new Commencement Date.
+If your new Supply Start Date is more than thirty (30) days from the Commencement Date, we reserve the right to enter into another Agreement with us.

 4.5.
 In the event that the supply of Energy to your Property is temporarily interrupted we will pass on any relevant compensation payments we receive from your Network Operator as a result of such temporary supply interruption.